bonfire-networks/bonfire-app/docs/HACKING.md

 - create the db `createdb bonfire_dev`
 - start the postgres instance `pg_ctl -l "$PGDATA/server.log" start`
 - `mix deps.get` to get elixir dependencies
-- `pushd assets && pnpm install && popd` to get the frontend dependencies
+- `pushd assets && yarn && popd` to get the frontend dependencies
 - `mix ecto.migrate` to compile & get an up to date database
 - `iex -S mix phx.server` to start the server
 - check out the app on `localhost:4000` in your browser